wwPDB/metallo-extension/dict/chem_comp-metallo-extension.md

 * **_pdbx_nonpoly_atom_coordination.geometry**
-: This data item translates the geometry output from a software program (for example, FindGeo or MetalCoord) into a unified naming
+: This data item contains the geometry output from a software program (for example, FindGeo or MetalCoord).
-	       scheme.
-As software programs sometimes have different names for the same geometry (for instance, 'tetrahedral' and 'tetrahedron' correspond to the same geometry), this data item provides a name for the geometry that is consistent regardless of the provenance to enhance findability.

 * **_pdbx_nonpoly_atom_coordination.geometry_generic**